lightningnetwork/lnd/docs/INSTALL.md

 ```

 **NOTE**: Our instructions still use the `$GOPATH` directory from prior
-versions of Go, but with go 1.11, it's now possible for `lnd` to live
+versions of Go, but with Go 1.12, it's now possible for `lnd` to live
 _anywhere_ on your file system.

 For Windows WSL users, make will need to be referenced directly via